Paulhj/cra-template-react-redux/README.md

 ### Create your components!
 Now for the fun stuff!!

 1. Create a new folder under src\components to hold your components.
 For a managing members you would create a members folder.
+2. Using the pattern for in the items folder go ahead and create your own component for viewing the items in your collection.
+The two components to model your components after is ItemsPage.js and ItemList.js.
+If you were tracking members then you would create MembersPage.js and MemberList.js.
+3. Next you can create the components to supports viewing, adding and editing the items in your collection.
+To do this model your components after ManageItemPage.js and ItemForm.js.

+### I hope this template was useful.
+Happy Coding!